alphagov/government-service-design-manual/service-manual/digital-by-default/awarding-the-standard.md

 If the service redesign or build process is at a more advanced stage, GDS will make recommendations for additional spending on the basis of the evidence available for a service being on track to meet the standard.
 This evidence will be taken from the team’s public blog.
 GDS will also explicitly state when the team should return for further approval.

 A team will go through this process more than once to unlock spending approval for each phase of a service, supporting an iterative approach to service design.
-Rather than increasing the volume of paperwork the public blog will be used for evidence of progress, and will also help GDS to provide departments with targeted support and feedback on whether they are on track to meet the standard far in advance of a Go Live panel.
+Rather than increasing the volume of paperwork the public blog will be used for evidence of progress, and will also help GDS to provide departments with targeted support and feedback on whether they are on track to meet the standard far in advance of a go live panel.